MEK Resistance Units Are the Key to Regime Change in Iran

 As we mark the 40th year of the struggle against religious tyranny, the Iranian Resistance renews its commitment to the Iranian people and to the 120,000 martyrs for freedom.

-Since the outset, we have declared that our goal is not to take power at all cost.
-Instead, our goal is to realize the Iranian people’s desires for the establishment of freedom, justice and democracy at all cost.
+Since the outset, we have declared that our goal is not to take power at all costs.
+Instead, our goal is to realize the Iranian people’s desires for the establishment of freedom, justice, and democracy at all costs.